 Adjusting to leadership in a remote environment requires different skills than in person.
-Here, let's explore what virtual leadership looks like, the skills required to succeed, and tips on excelling as a virtual sales leader, according to three remote managers.
+Here, according to three remote managers, let's explore what virtual leadership looks like, the skills needed to succeed, and tips on excelling as a virtual sales leader.

 What is virtual leadership?

 Simply put, virtual leadership is a form of leadership in which a manager is tasked with coaching a partially or entirely remote team.

 Virtual leadership looks very similar to in-person leadership: A virtual leader, for instance, still needs to motivate and inspire her team to achieve a shared goal.

 However, virtual leadership will take a different approach than in-person leadership.
 A virtual leadership role emphasizes high-quality written communication skills and more flexibility and trust than in-person leadership roles.

 Interested in what it takes to become a good leader?
 Take a look at How to be a Good Leader [Research + Expert Tips].

 Let's explore a few skills directly related to virtual leadership next.

 Virtual Leadership Skills

 In a 2022 HubSpot survey of sales leaders worldwide, 48.5% indicated that their teams would be working hybrid (in-office/at home).
 Accordingly, virtual leadership skills are more critical than ever.
 Here are some skills that any effective leader needs to hone, along with some specific to the virtual role.